Citra-citoru/aws_kinesis/README.md

 # Cake Ordering System

 ## Description
 Cake Ordering System is a Data Driven Serverless Application using Backend as a Service (BAAS) by AWS.
-Application built using NodeJS, aws cloud formation, aws lambda, aws kinesis, aws dynamodb.
+Application built using NodeJS, aws cloud formation, aws lambda, aws kinesis, aws ses,aws sqs and aws dynamodb.

 ## How To Install
 ```bash